pablohpsilva/vuejs-component-style-guide/README.md

 ### How?

-Each vue component (like any module) must be [FIRST](https://addyosmani.com/first/): *Focused* ([single responsibility](http://en.wikipedia.org/wiki/Single_responsibility_principle)), *Independent*, *Reusable*, *Small* and *Testable*.
+Each Vue component (like any module) must be [FIRST](https://addyosmani.com/first/): *Focused* ([single responsibility](http://en.wikipedia.org/wiki/Single_responsibility_principle)), *Independent*, *Reusable*, *Small* and *Testable*.

-If your module does too much or gets too big, split it up into smaller modules which each do just on thing.
+If your component does too much or gets too big, split it up into smaller components which each do just one thing.
 As a rule of thumb, try to keep each component file less than 100 lines of code.
-Also ensure your vue component works in isolation.
+Also ensure your Vue component works in isolation.
 For instance by adding a stand-alone demo.

 [↑ back to Table of Contents](#table-of-contents)

-## vue component names

-A vue component is a specific type of module.
+## Vue Component Names

 Each component name must be: